Introduction to Statistical Graphs with Python and Seaborn

 - API abstraction across visualization

 - To visualize a variety of plots like distribution plots, heat maps, matrix plots, grids and regression plots

 What You Need to Get Started with Seaborn

 Having knowledge of Matplotlib, Pandas and Numpy makes it significantly easier to work with a library like Seaborn, but is not necessary to get started and complete this tutorial.
-If you'd like to learn about these frameworks, in depth, feel free to check out our Data Visualization with Python course.

 How to Set Up a Project Skeleton

 How to Create Python Project Files with Windows 10 PowerShell 2.0+